tapananand/ktreat-gitbook/randomKnowledge/october2018.md

 - In Git, since we can add any repository copy as a remote, it' so easy to collaborate.
 Linus certainly did help open source a great deal with this.
 And then there is Linux.
 Linus did some great job for open source.
 - In `git branch` and `git checkout -b` you can also specify the starting point: `git checkout -b newBranch develop`

+## Web
+- The Render Tree is formed by combining the DOM and the CSSOM.
+The render tree only contains visible nodes and is used to compute the layout of these visible nodes.
+- JS parsing may have to wait for all CSS to be downloaded, since JS code may query/modify the CSSOM.
+So always have css on top of page => link tags inside head.
+- There is a source map spec at: https://sourcemaps.info/spec.html, a nice [article][16] that summarizes it.
+- We can send an HTTP header called `SourceMap: <url>` with each file to specify the sourcemap location instead of annotating it as a comment in the file.
+You can even host the sourcemap on a private location or even localhodst so that nobody else can access it but you can debug it when you run the code.
+- Ideally, Chrome tries to run every tab in a separate process, including cross origin iframes, but when less memory available or too many tabs it tries to group same origin tabs into same process.
+Creating different has the memory limitation that common stuff like the V8 engine have to be present as a copy in each process, hence the above optimization is required.

 ## JavaScript
 - Look at this:
 ```javascript